lsst/rubin_scheduler/docs/fbs-output-schema.rst

 Scheduler Output Schema
 =======================

-The scheduler outputs a sqlite database containing the pointing history of the telescope, along with information about the conditions of each observation (visit).
+When running in simulation mode, the scheduler outputs a sqlite database containing the pointing history of the telescope, along with information about the conditions of each observation (visit).
 The table below describes the columns in the `observations` table.

 All values are for the center of the field of view (e.g., airmass, altitude, etc)